jeronkk/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/Math t/Science tt/Friday, 1000-1200` : Adds a contact named `John Doe` to TutorProMax.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

+   * `help` : Check for all available commands and their format.

 1. Refer to the [Features](#features) below for details of each command.